arangodb/velocypack/VelocyPack.md

   - 0x08      : array with 4-byte index table offsets, bytelen and # subvals
   - 0x09      : array with 8-byte index table offsets, bytelen and # subvals
   - 0x0a      : empty object
-  - 0x0b      : object with 1-byte index table offsets, sorted by
+  - 0x0b      : object with 1-byte index table offsets, cuckoo hashed by
                 attribute name, 1-byte bytelen and # subvals
-  - 0x0c      : object with 2-byte index table offsets, sorted by
+  - 0x0c      : object with 2-byte index table offsets, cuckoo hashed by
                 attribute name, 2-byte bytelen and # subvals
-  - 0x0d      : object with 4-byte index table offsets, sorted by
+  - 0x0d      : object with 4-byte index table offsets, cuckoo hashed by
                 attribute name, 4-byte bytelen and # subvals
-  - 0x0e      : object with 8-byte index table offsets, sorted by
+  - 0x0e      : object with 8-byte index table offsets, cuckoo hashed by
                 attribute name, 8-byte bytelen and # subvals
-  - 0x0f      : object with 1-byte index table offsets, not sorted by
+  - 0x0f      : object with 1-byte index table offsets, not sorted or hashed
-                attribute name, 1-byte bytelen and # subvals
+                1-byte bytelen and # subvals
-  - 0x10      : object with 2-byte index table offsets, not sorted by
+  - 0x10      : object with 2-byte index table offsets, not sorted or hashed
-                attribute name, 2-byte bytelen and # subvals
+                2-byte bytelen and # subvals
-  - 0x11      : object with 4-byte index table offsets, not sorted by
+  - 0x11      : object with 4-byte index table offsets, not sorted or hashed
-                attribute name, 4-byte bytelen and # subvals
+                4-byte bytelen and # subvals
-  - 0x12      : object with 8-byte index table offsets, not sorted by
+  - 0x12      : object with 8-byte index table offsets, not sorted or hashed
-                attribute name, 8-byte bytelen and # subvals
+                8-byte bytelen and # subvals
   - 0x13      : compact array, no index table
   - 0x14      : compact object, no index table
   - 0x15-0x16 : reserved